 The following operational attributes can be included within the password policy subentry to create the final password policy.
 At the very least, pwdAttribute must be included within the password policy subentry.

 pwdAttribute

-This operational attribute contains all of the attributes that the password policy will be applied to.
-This operational attribute must be present in all password policy subentries.
+This operational attribute contains the attributes that the password policy will be applied to.
+It must be present in all password policy subentries.